 Collected WorksLydia Sandgren

-A sensational literary debut ten years in the making by rising star Lydia Sandgren.
+A sensational literary debut ten years in the making by literary star Lydia Sandgren.
+30,000 copies sold.

 Martin Berg, owner of a small, ailing publishing house, is tumbling into a life crisis.
 Several years ago, Martin’s wife, Cecilia Berg, disappeared from his and their children’s lives, leaving a huge void behind.
 Now, in middle-age, looking back on his life he can only see the sliding doors; what could have been.
 He wonders what would make up his collected works over his life: his close friendship with the unique and immensely more remarkable artist Gustav Becker, his passionate love for his now-missing wife, his two children and, not in the least, the half-finished manuscript that seems to mock him and his youthful dreams.